wapsol/re-cloud/MIGRATION.md

 ```

-## Copy the odoo data and the postgresql database to the rec1 machine
+## Copy the odoo data and the postgresql database to the rec1 (pick an other machine is okay) machine
+- find all the volume from the containers: docker inspect ...
 - Copy odoo data: using scp or some tools that you familiar with
 - take and Copy sql database backup or the postgresql database folder

 ```
+## Get the docker volumes
+docker inspect ...

 #Example
 scp -r /var/lib/docker/volumes/simplify-erp14_odoo-web-data/_data root@88.99.145.186:/data/commercecore/odoo-data